bcso/Experiements/README.md

 - `npm run build` to build the files-to-be served, they will be built into `dist`

 2.2: Create docker image
-This will copy over the built changes in step 3 to a new docker image
+This will copy over the built changes (from `/dist`) in step 2.1 to a new docker image
 - `docker build --no-cache -t gamesapp .`

 2.3: Delete and Run docker image